Etan Cohen: Career

-His first produced scripts, in 1995 and 1997, were for Beavis and Butthead, where he was credited as Ethan Cohen.
+His first produced scripts, in 1995 and 1997, were for Beavis and Butthead, where he was credited as Etan Cohen.
 He has since written for other Mike Judge-directed projects, including King of the Hill from 2001 to 2005, and for the feature film Idiocracy in 2006.
 In the late 1990s he worked on two other television series – the animated Recess and the short lived It's Like, You Know....
+In 2007, he wrote the short film ‘My Wife is Retarded,’.
 After scripting Idiocracy, he worked on the animated series, American Dad! and wrote the episode, "Failure Is Not a Factory-Installed Option".
 The American Dad! minor character of the same name is named for him.

 In 2008, Cohen co-wrote, along with Ben Stiller and Justin Theroux, the action-comedy film Tropic Thunder.
-He also wrote Madagascar: Escape 2 Africa, which earned an Annie Award nomination for best Writing in a Feature Production.
+He also co-wrote, along with Eric Darnell and Tom McGrath, Madagascar: Escape 2 Africa, which earned an Annie Award nomination for best Writing in a Feature Production.

 Cohen penned the script for 2012's Men in Black 3.
 In 2015, he made his directorial debut with Get Hard, which he also co-wrote.

 Cohen wrote and directed the 2018 film Holmes & Watson.
-The film earned him a Golden Raspberry Award for Worst Director.
+The film was a critical and commercial flop and later earned him a Golden Raspberry Award for Worst Director.

 Personal life

 Cohen is an observant Jew.
-He keeps kosher and does not work on the Jewish Sabbath and he and his wife send their children to a Jewish day school.
+He keeps kosher and does not work on the Jewish Sabbath.
+He and his wife send their children to a Jewish day school.